graphstream/graphstream.github.io/doc/Tutorials/graph-visualisation-1.3.md

 GraphStream does not provide one but several viewers.

-From the 2.0 version, the default viewer is no more in ``gs-core``.
+You probably already have seen the default viewer.
+It is capable of drawing the nodes as circles of arbitrary size, and the edges as straight lines of arbitrary width.
+It can also display a label aside nodes and edges, as well as changing the colors of these elements.
+With the basic support of sprites (a matter that we will discuss later) these are the only capacities it can handle.
+This viewer is made to be as portable as possible, using only pure Java and being lightweight.
+It is provided with the core of GraphStream so that small projects can use only one jar as a dependency.

 For more advanced rendering, another viewer is available separately.
-It is located in the ``gs-ui-Z`` modules, where ``Z`` is the name of the GUI tech used.
-To use it, you must download the ``gs-ui-Z.jar`` jar in the [download](/download/) section of the site and put it in your class path.
-These viewers supports most of the GraphStream [CSS reference](/doc/Advanced-Concepts/GraphStream-CSS-Reference/):
+It is located in the ``gs-ui`` module.
+To use it, you must download the ``gs-ui.jar`` jar in the [download](/download/) section of the site and put it in your class path.
+This viewer supports the complete GraphStream [CSS reference](/doc/Advanced-Concepts/GraphStream-CSS-Reference/):

 * Several node and edge shapes,
 * Borders (fill and stroke),